jncraton/ice/README.md

 2. Provide a way for students' to practice their programming skills through instructor made activities or in a sandbox environment
 3. Allow for a more integrated way to demonstrate programming skills

+## Example Presentation

+An [example presentation](https://jncraton.github.io/slide-decks/python-for) is provided that shows three different embedded interactive coding exercises within a larger learning segment focused on `for` loops in Python.

 ## Running

 You can view a live version of the page at https://jncraton.github.io/ice/